 So on a morning shortly after my 21st birthday, I experienced my second sinus surgery.

-Despite the fact I didn’t care for turkey cold cuts, I remember that sandwich was one of the best tasting experiences I had in years.
+Although I didn’t care for turkey, I remember that sandwich was one of the best tasting experiences I had in years.
 When talking, I no longer sounded stuffy.
 When I called friends to let them know the surgery went well, they told me I sounded like a completely different person.
+It was a fantastic transformation.

 I was finally living without constant sinus pressure or stuffiness in my head.
 But my doctor was quick to explain that the problem with nasal polyps is once you have them, there is a good chance those suckers will come back.
-To arm me against this, my doctor prescribed prednisone which is a steroid pill that helps your body shrink polyps.
+To arm me against this, my doctor prescribed prednisone, a steroid pill that helps your body shrink polyps.

 This offered some relief, but unfortunately my treatment was cut short.